High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Comparison with STC architecture

-Figure \ref{fig:STCspectrumZZ}(a)[\ref{fig:STCspectrumZZ}(b)] and Fig.\ \ref{fig:STCspectrumZZ}(c)[\ref{fig:STCspectrumZZ}(d)] show $\omega_{Q_1,Q_2,Q_3,C_4,C_5}$ and $\zeta's$ as functions of $\Theta_{\rm L(R)}$, respectively, when $\Theta_{\rm ex,R(L)}$ is fixed to the idling point of the isolated two-qubit subsystems L(R) $\Theta_{\rm Id,R(L)}\equiv0 (0)$ (see Appendix \ref{sec:IsolatedTwoQubitSubsystems}).
-Similarly to the DTC architecture, the corresponding qubit frequencies of the three-qubit and two-qubit systems are in good agreement with each other.
-Moreover, we find that $\zeta_{12}$ and $\zeta_{23}$, are almost unchanged from the ones of the isolated two-qubit systems and $\zeta_{13}$ and $\zeta_{ZZZ}$ are negligibly small (about 10 and 0 kHz, respectively).
+Figure \ref{fig:STCspectrumZZ}(a)[\ref{fig:STCspectrumZZ}(b)] shows $\omega_{Q_1,Q_2,Q_3,C_4,C_5}$ as functions of $\Theta_{\rm L(R)}$ when $\Theta_{\rm ex,R(L)}$ is fixed to the idle point of the isolated two-qubit subsystems L(R) $\Theta_{\rm Id,R(L)}\equiv0 (0)$ (see Appendix \ref{sec:IsolatedTwoQubitSubsystems}).
+The qubit frequencies of the three-qubit system, $\omega_{Q_1,Q_2,Q_3}$ $(Q_i \in\{0,1\})$, are highlighted by being colored and bold, and the ones of the two-qubit system, $\omega_{Q_i,Q_j}^{\mu}$ ($Q_i,Q_j\in\{ 0,1\}$ and $\mu\in\{{\rm L,R}\})$ are shown by scatter plots.
+All of them are needed for calculations of $ZZ$ and $ZZZ$ couplings below.
+Similarly to the DTC architecture, we find that the corresponding qubit frequencies of the three-qubit and two-qubit systems are in good agreement with each other.
+The black thin curves represent the states other than the computational ones.
+They are necessary for accounting leakage errors during gate simulations.

+Figure \ref{fig:STCspectrumZZ}(c)[\ref{fig:STCspectrumZZ}(d)] shows the $ZZ$ and $ZZZ$ couplings.
+Solid curves represent the ones of the three-qubit system, and scatter plots represent the ones of the two-qubit system.
+We find that $\zeta_{12}$ and $\zeta_{23}$, are almost unchanged from the ones of the isolated two-qubit systems and $\zeta_{13}$ and $\zeta_{ZZZ}$ are negligibly small (about 10 and 0 kHz, respectively).
 These results show that STCs can suppress the residual couplings even in three-qubit systems.
-Therefore, we can take the idling point of the three-qubit system to $(\Theta_{\rm ex ,L}, \Theta_{\rm ex,R})=(\Theta_{\rm Id ,L}, \Theta_{\rm Id,R})$.
+Therefore, we can take the idle point of the three-qubit system to $(\Theta_{\rm ex ,L}, \Theta_{\rm ex,R})=(\Theta_{\rm Id ,L}, \Theta_{\rm Id,R})$.
 However, as in the two-qubit system, their magnitudes shown in Table \ref{tab:STCZZ} are about an order of magnitude larger than the corresponding ones of the DTC architecture.
 These results show that the DTC is superior to the STC in terms of the residual couplings in three-qubit systems, as well as in two-qubit systems.